cafwd/job_quality_index/README.md

 ## Process to Create High Wage Outputs

 1. Ensure that EDD and IPUMS data are in the correct data folders (i.e., `data/edd` and `data/ipums`, respectively).
+2. Ensure JQI Functions Library is up to date by:
+- Making sure all minimum wage values in `cleaned_ipums` are up to date.
+- Confirming that no new NAICS Code to Industry Title crosswalks have been released.
+This crosswalk has changed twice since 2010, so it's possible that they could change again.
-2. Run `clean-edd-data.ipynb` to generate a cleaned output of a particular year's EDD data.
+3. Run `clean-edd-data.ipynb` to generate a cleaned output of a particular year's EDD data.
 This is only necessary if working with new EDD data that has not been cleaned before.
 - To run this notebook, begin by changing the year to the year that is needed.
-3. Run `generate-cost-of-living.ipynb` to generate a particular year's cost of living data.
+4. Run `generate-cost-of-living.ipynb` to generate a particular year's cost of living data.
 This is only necessary if this year's cost of living data has not been generated before.
 - To run this notebook, begin by changing the year to the year that is needed.
-4. Run `jqi-create-high-wage-outputs.ipynb` to generate high wage outputs for a given year.
+5. Run `jqi-create-high-wage-outputs.ipynb` to generate high wage outputs for a given year.
 - To run this notebook, begin by changing the desired year for outputs.
-5. To create corresponding outputs with a racial demographics breakdown, run `jqi-race-breakdown-hw-outputs.ipynb` with the necessary year entered.
+6. To create corresponding outputs with a racial demographics breakdown, run `jqi-race-breakdown-hw-outputs.ipynb` with the necessary year entered.
+To have racial demographics data included in the IPUMS dataset, change the `demo` parameter in `cleaned_ipums` to True.
-6. Code for creating visualizations lives in `high-wage-visualizations.ipynb`.
+7. Code for creating visualizations lives in `high-wage-visualizations.ipynb`.